Amalfi-Festival/amalfi-festival-org/faq.md

 ## Meals

 Do you recommend signing up for the Meal Plan?
 : While you are free to eat on your own, we do strongly recommend you consider the festival Meal Plan.
-Due to our intensive rehearsal and concert schedule, it is much more convenient to eat with the group at specially arranged times when local restaurants are not always open (usually not until 8 p.m.); also it is an important time to socialize with faculty and other participants; many announcements are made, etc.
+Due to our concert schedule, it is much more convenient to eat with the group at specially arranged times when local restaurants are not always open (usually not until 8 p.m.).
+Also, it is an important time to socialize with faculty and other participants.

 If I'm on the Meal Plan, what happens when we go to other towns for concerts?
 : For those on the Meal Plan, we arrange to eat together in a local trattoria or restaurant for a delicious 3-course meal when we are in a different town for a performance.